wpmudev/popup-pro/readme.txt

 3. Some of the settings options

 == Changelog ==

+= 4.8.0.0 =
+* Improve the popup javascript to display popups.
+* Update and clean up background code.
+* Fix issue, that prevented users from deleting popups.
+* Fix issue with extra "\" slashes in admin preview.
+* Fix permissions of the Popup custom post type.
+* Fix issues with twentysixteen theme.
+* Many small bugfixes in the background.

 = 4.7.1.1 =
 * Fix compatibility issues caused by WordPress 4.3 changes